-Leila Christine Nadir is an Afghan-American nonfiction writer and socially engaged artist exploring intersections of geopolitical, environmental, and intimate violences and how individuals and communities rebuild and grow after their worlds fall apart.
+Leila Christine Nadir is an Afghan-American writer and socially engaged artist exploring intersections of geopolitical, environmental, and intimate violences and how individuals and communities rebuild and grow after their worlds fall apart.
 She researches Life After Ruins and evolving forms of resilience amidst ecological destruction, colonial traumas, immigration upheavals, and family violence.
 Her work appears in literary and scholarly journals, in museums and galleries, and in forests, classrooms, and kitchens.
-She's currently writing a literary memoir, Afghan Americana, a lyrical investigation and a coming-of-age story of the wars that rage within and beyond family.
-Afghan Americana examines the global geopolitics that invade in our private living rooms and the intimate violences that reverberate across the planet.
-In 2022-2023, Leila has received a MacDowell Fellowship, a Hedgebrook Residency, an Aspen Summer Words Emerging Writer Fellowship, the First Pages Prize, an MWPA Ashley Bryan Fellowship, and a National Endowment for the Arts American Rescue Grant.
+She's currently writing an autofictional memoir, Afghan Americana, a lyrical investigation and a coming-of-age story of the wars that rage within and beyond family.
+Afghan Americana examines the global geopolitics that invade our private living rooms and the intimate violences that reverberate across the planet.
+In 2022-2023, this project has received a MacDowell Fellowship, a Hedgebrook Residency, an Aspen Summer Words Emerging Writer Fellowship, the First Pages Prize, an MWPA Ashley Bryan Fellowship, and a National Endowment for the Arts American Rescue Grant.

 Between self and other, between warring impulses and love, between the schisms that divide us there is a space of possible being in Leila's memoir that does not depend upon death-driven ideologies or oppressive power systems; her writing holds space for breathing, being, beginning."